 How a claim is assessed

-When a claims manager receives your claim they must assess it to establish if it will be accepted under the Safety, Rehabilitation and Compensation Act 1988.
+When a claims manager receives your claim for workers' compensation, they must assess it to establish if it will be accepted under the Safety, Rehabilitation and Compensation Act 1988.

 When you submit a claim for a work-related injury or illness, your claims manager will review the information you have provided, along with evidence from your employer or medical practitioner.
-They will assess whether the application complies with conditions and other requirements and if liability is accepted.
+They will assess whether the application complies with conditions and other requirements and if liability can be accepted.

 For compensation to be payable under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act), your claims manager must find that liability for a claim relating to an injury or illness exists.